SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 Now, with projects like Cardano, all of the coins are pre-sold to insiders.
 Then the coin just magically APPEARS in the top 15 out of nowhere.
 There is no period when the coin is being bought/sold by a user community.
-They just sell the coins to insiders, VCs and rich people.
-Then the coin POPS on the exchange at its full price and then they pay markers to promote it and people to buy it.
+They just sell the coins to insiders, VCs and the already wealthy.
+Then the coin POPS on the exchange at its full price and then they pay marketers to promote it and people to buy it.
 While the insiders dump as many coins as they can.

 So before, there was a period when the public could find a good coin, cheaply, and buy it before it appreciated.
-Today, it is just a cartel of insiders who are already rich, giving each other coins (pre-ICO, lol what?) and institutional sales, before throwing the coin on an exchange and trying to dump as much of it as they can find buyers for.
+Today, it is just a cartel of insiders who are already rich, giving each other coins (pre-ICO, lol what?) and institutional sales, before throwing the coin on an exchange and trying to dump as much of it as they can on the public.

 So the new model is: